MicrosoftDocs/sql-docs/docs/tools/distributed-replay/complete-the-post-installation-steps.md

 ## .NET Framework Security

 You must have administrative permissions in order to install any of the Distributed Replay features.
-Only a SQL Server login having sysadmin permissions can add the client service accounts to the sysadmin server role of the test server.
+Only a SQL Server log in having sysadmin permissions can add the client service accounts to the sysadmin server role of the test server.
 For more information about Distributed Replay security considerations, see [Distributed Replay Security](../../tools/distributed-replay/distributed-replay-security.md).